apache/flink/docs/dev/scala_api_extensions.md

 {% endhighlight %}

-This extension introduces new methods in both the DataSet and DataStream Scala API that have a one-to-one correspondance in the extended API.
+This extension introduces new methods in both the DataSet and DataStream Scala API that have a one-to-one correspondence in the extended API.
 These delegating methods do support anonymous pattern matching functions.

 #### DataSet API